Skip to main content

 Board View

-Day-by-day timeline view for adding services:
+Day-by-day timeline view for adding and reordering services:

-• See services organized by day
+• See services organized by day with start times shown on cards

 • Add new services (same as in proposals)